Leading Philadelphia Employment Lawyers Provide In-Depth Resources and Assistance to Whistleblowers

 The federal and state False Claims Acts have proven to be the most effective tool for combating fraud against the government.
 Since 1986, the federal and state governments have recovered approximately $27 billion dollars under these laws.
 More than 50% of these recoveries resulted from information provided by whistleblowers.
 Whistleblowers, in turn, have been paid more than $2 billion dollars for reporting fraud to the government.
 The Internal Revenue Service (IRS) has also recently started its own whistleblower reward program to encourage people to combat tax fraud.

 At McCann & Wall, our dedicated malpractice and injury attorneys make sure that you never face difficult legal challenges alone.
 Don’t let a powerful corporation intimidate you and prevent you from doing what you know is right.
 To discuss your legal options, call us at 215-569-8488 or contact us online today.
-Our Philadelphia employment lawyers represent clients in Pennsylvania including Delaware County and Chester County, Delaware and New Jersey.
+Our Philadelphia employment lawyers represent clients in Pennsylvania including the Philadelphia region, Delaware County, Montgomery County and Chester County and in the states of Delaware and New Jersey.